GavinMcDon/jbooks/README.md

 # Jbooks

-Jupyter Notebooks for general data science and machine learning efforts (training).
+Jupyter Notebooks for general data science, machine learning efforts (training), and Large Language Model (LLM) work.

 This repository contains a series of Jupyter Notebooks for general Jupyter learning and AI/ML efforts.
 Each notebook is numbered stating at 001 progressing numerically as concepts get more involved.
 All AI/ML notebooks start with ML_.